 Airlines are adding new flights for travel to the Caribbean, a region central to carriers’ strategies to tap into pockets of holiday demand as the travel industry rebounds.
 And as the years go on, there’ll be greater accessibility to Belize.
 Learn more about flying to Belize here.

 An Untraditional High Season

 Although, high season in Belize never necessarily equaled crowds; at least, not the frenzy one may think of, like a high season in Cancun.
-Instead, high season simply meant that with visitation up, there was also lots of activities and events to keep everyone busy.
-Besides the low volume tourism right now (in typically Belize’s busiest months), there’s plenty of travel deals and discounts to lure travelers.
+Instead, high season simply meant that with visitation up, there were also lots of activities and events to keep everyone busy.
+Besides the low volume of tourism right now (in typically Belize’s busiest months), there are plenty of travel deals and discounts to lure travelers.
 Muse through current travel deals here.